 Under the leadership of Department Chair Robert Anderson, MD, from 2002 to 2010, the Department of Medicine broadened its clinical scope and completed, in 2007, a historic move from its cramped and aging home on Colorado Boulevard to its new digs eight miles east on the site of the shuttered Fitzsimons Army Base (now the University of Colorado Anschutz Medical Campus and the Fitzsimons Life Science District).

-More than 13 years in the making, the 578-acre campus is now home to the Schools of Medicine, Nursing, Dentistry and Pharmacy; University of Colorado Hospital; Children’s Hospital; a science and technology park; and a new Department of Veterans Affairs hospital under construction in 2015.
+More than 13 years in the making, the 578-acre campus is now home to the Schools of Medicine, Nursing, Dentistry and Pharmacy; University of Colorado Hospital; Children’s Hospital; a science and technology park; and a new Department of Veterans Affairs hospital.

 During the eight years of Dr. Anderson’s tenure, the department’s leadership underwent significant change with the recruitment of 10 new division heads, new housestaff and student education program leaders and the establishment of a hospitalist program.
 Dr. Anderson also created a renewed focus on education by building exceptional programs for both medical students and residents to excel in an ever-changing healthcare landscape

-Dr. Chopra became Michigan’s inaugural Chief of Hospital Medicine four and a half years ago, leading and building the first new division created in the department in more than 50 years.
+Dr. Chopra became Michigan’s inaugural Chief of Hospital Medicine in 2017, leading and building the first new division created in the department in more than 50 years.
 He is an accomplished physician-scientist and health services researcher focused on patient safety, hospital-acquired complications and the art and science of mentorship.